North Pine Presbyterian Church: Description

 This single skin timber church with exposed framing has a corrugated iron gable roof and is located at the southern end of Main Street in the North Pine Country Park Historical Village.

-The building which shows gothic influence in its design, sits on concrete stumps and features a front porch with corrugated iron gabled roof.
+The building which shows Gothic Revival influence in its design, sits on concrete stumps and features a front porch with corrugated iron gabled roof.
 The rectangular plan has an attached rear vestry with weatherboard cladding and a corrugated iron skillion roof.

 The porch is entered on both sides via pointed arch openings.
 The building features sash lancet windows, most with clear glazing, and the rear gable has been clad in weatherboard and both gables have louvred vents to the ceiling space.

 Internally, the building has a flat boarded ceiling with the side edges following the rake of the roof.
 The ceiling has two decorative plaster ceiling vents and four incandescent light fittings of white glass.
 A triple lancet window behind the pulpit looks into the vestry.
 Internal walls are of vertically jointed boards with a dado rail.

 The vestry has fibrous cement sheeting with timber cover strips to the walls and ceiling which cuts across the top of the centre lancet.
 The timber floor is one step above the level of the church floor.
 Furnishings include a number of timber pews of varying designs and a carved timber pulpit with pointed arch carvings.

 The park itself is many hectares in size, but the site located on this real property description includes Main Street with a bank, courthouse, store, bakehouse, cell block and public toilets.
 There are also three cylindrical concrete time capsules and the original homestead's driveway which is lined with mature pine trees.
 Also included are Petrie Street, Griffin Avenue, Whiteside Street and Kirriwian Lane with Todd's Cottage and a school room.

 All buildings, except for the bank, are weatherboard with corrugated iron gable roofs and sit on timber stumps.
 The bank is weatherboard but has a timber shingle gable roof with the front verandah roof at a lower pitch.
 The courthouse has a front verandah with a skillion corrugated iron roof and the store has a corrugated iron street awning with a front parapet wall.
 The bakehouse has a corrugated iron street awning with decorative timber bargeboards to the front gable and a lean-to structure on the northern side.

 Todd's Cottage is a single-storeyed building with an attic and has a corrugated iron skillion roofed verandah to the four sides.
 The school room has a verandah on the eastern side with a lower pitched roof and a small freestanding square room to the south east.